Georgy Girl: Locations

 Several of the film's scenes were filmed in north London, in Belsize Park and Little Venice, notably outside a canalside house on Maida Avenue.

 Title song

 The title song, written by Tom Springfield and Jim Dale, was recorded by Australian band The Seekers.
-A single release of the song (with different lyrics) topped the singles chart in Australia, and was a top 10 hit in both the UK (#3) and the U.S. (#2 for two weeks).
+A single release of the song (with different lyrics) topped the singles chart in Australia, and was a top 10 hit in both the UK (No. 3) and the U.S. (No. 2 for two weeks).
 It was the 56th biggest British hit of 1967, and the 57th biggest American hit of 1967.
 The song became a gold record, and it was nominated for the 1966 Academy Award for Best Music, Original Song.

 Reception

 Box office

 The film was successful at the box office.
 By 1967, it had earned an estimated $7 million in the United States and $6 million in other countries.
 By the end of 1967, it had earned $7,330,000 in North America in rentals accruing to the distributors.